 Contributors and Detractors

-On a sector basis, the top three contributors to relative performance were consumer discretionary due to stock selection, financials due to an overweight allocation and industrials due to stock selection.
-The top three detractors were information technology (IT) due to stock selection, consumer staples due to an overweight allocation and materials due to stock selection.
+On a sector basis, the top two contributors to relative performance were utilities due to zero allocation and energy due to stock selection.
+The top three detractors were information technology (IT), consumer discretionary and real estate due to stock selection.

 Outlook